 1. Relevance of Expertise with Scope of Current or Planned Project

 As companies grow, they steadily add to their existing systems to keep up with increasing production and workforce.
-The changes are done gradually and companies often contract an IT partner that will help provide the required capacity and capability.
+The changes are done gradually and companies often contract an information technology partner that will help provide the required capacity and capability.
 With a digital transformation, the changes that need to be done are more widespread and intensive.

 Most IT firms tasked with maintenance and security work often lack the expertise to bring about digital transformation on a large scale.
 Because they specialize in maintenance and upgrading rather than change, they are often limited in terms of mindset and skillset.

-Finding an implementation partner with relevant expertise and a strong understanding of how to plan and execute such projects offers the best chance of success.
+Finding a technology implementation partner with relevant expertise and a strong understanding of how to plan and execute such projects offers the best chance of success.
 Rather than seeking to retain systems they are most familiar with, they can make objective assessments and determine the best approach to bringing about the desired changes.

 2. Project Scale Matching with Past Experiences of Partner